iqbalc1/data_analysis_projects/README.md

 # Project Description

-Here you will find an overview of some of my my data analysis projects and the insights derived from each one.
+Here you will find an overview of some of my projects and the insights derived from each one.

 ## Customer Segmentation and Shopping Analysis